sourcegraph/about/handbook/people-ops/benefits-and-perks.md

 ## 🏥 Medical

-We offer high-quality medical and dental care for all full-time US employees and their dependents.
+We offer high-quality medical and dental care for all full-time employees and their dependents.

 ## 🏃 Wellness